 - Letter Bead Jars (the one to the right has glow in the dark beads for a little added fun.
 When kids find a letter, they call the letter’s name, give the sound, and words that start with the letter.

-Remember, when we make learning letter names and sounds fun like this, it helps kids associate fun with learning to read.
-These games are great to use even for preschoolers.
+Remember, when we make learning letter names and sounds fun like this.
+It helps kids associate fun with learning to read.
+Alphabet games are great to use even for preschoolers.

 LETTER FORMATION ACTIVITIES:

 Letter formation is also an important component with teaching the alphabet.
 When students learn to correctly form letters, it has a positive impact on written language.
 Increased writing fluency is just one benefit.
 One other big benefit is that automatic letter formation frees the brain to focus on creative writing.
 You may notice that the work speed increases as kids perfect the formation of letters.

 As students are forming letters, we can also work in oral activities.
 I have my students say the letter name, the sound it makes, and a word beginning with letter each time they form the letter.
 For example, R-rrrrr-Rabbit.
 R-rrrrr-Robot.
 Letter name is the start sign, sound is the forming sign, and the word is the signal I’m done.
 Below are just a few letter formation activities you can try.
 I’ll embed my alphabet Pinterest board at the end for other great links and ideas.

 - Gel Bags (see example to the right)

 - Tracing Books (say the letter name, give the sound, and give key word each time)